- India has the third-largest armed forces in the world.

 - The defence procurement is governed by the Defence Procurement Procedure (DPP 2016).

-- Latest revision of DPP was released in 2019.
+- The latest revision of DPP was released in 2019.

 - OFFSET POLICY: